How to claim

 You can start your application up to 4 months before you reach State Pension age.

-You can claim any time after you reach State Pension age but your claim can only be backdated for 3 months.
+You can apply any time after you reach State Pension age but your application can only be backdated by 3 months.
 This means you can get up to 3 months of Pension Credit in your first payment if you were eligible during that time.

-- information about your income, savings and investments
+- information about any income, savings and investments you have

 A friend or family member can call for you if you cannot use the phone.